sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

 * Two color: Long Stoke shift + normal Stoke shift dyes

 ## Localization microscopy
-* Tracking the particles central positions from reversing the point spread function (e.g. fittin gthe Gaussian distribution).
+* Tracking the particles central positions from reversing the point spread function (e.g. fitting the Gaussian distribution).
 Only possible with sparse points, thus stochastic.
 * Reconstruct the whole image from a series of sparse excited dyes.
 * Switching-based separation is the mainstream of sparse activation